PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/CramomaticRNG.md

 ### Primary Apricorns:

 The amount of Apricorns you have in the selected bag slot.
+This number needs to be 5 or greater, but preferably in the hundreds.

 ### Secondary Apricorns: